Hands-On: Ulysse Nardin Freak X Carbonium Gold “The Hour Glass”A striking, gilded Freak.

 Limited to 30 pieces, the Freak X for The Hour Glass combines a new case material – “Carbonium Gold” – with a striking champagne dial.

 In contrast to most Freak models that have dark dials, this Freak X has a face in a pale gold which gives it a greater presence on the wrist, but because of its matte, brushed finish, it isn’t loud and manages to be easily wearable.
-The only downside of the champagne dial is its similarity in tone to certain East Asian skin colours.
+The only downside of the champagne dial is the lack of contrast against East Asian skin colour, which means it stands out less on the wrist; a slightly darker shade of champagne would work better in terms of visual contrast.

 To match the case and bezel, the central bridge, the fixed ring gear and wheels that drive the hour hand are all in black, bringing greater emphasis to the carrousel mechanism against the gold dial.